Conservatives file redistricting lawsuit in Wisconsin

 The two lawsuits were filed after the state received population data from the U.S. Census Bureau on Aug.
 12, information that forms the basis for the once-a-decade task of drawing maps for legislative and congressional boundary lines.

 The federal lawsuit was filed by Marc Elias, who is leading the Democratic Party’s legal fight against new voting restrictions.
+He did not immediately return a message seeking comment on the new lawsuit.

 The Republican-controlled Legislature is seeking to intervene in the Democrats’ lawsuit and have it dismissed.
 They argue that the lawsuit is “wildly premature” and an attack on the Legislature’s constitutional responsibility to draw new maps for legislative and congressional districts every 10 years.